Diabetes in a Dish: With NIH Grant, UCSD Researchers Hope to Build Bits of Miniature Pancreas

 UC San Diego professor David Gough to develop extended use implanted glucose sensor

-Dr. David Gough, who plans to develop an extended use glucose monitor through biotech company
+Dr. David Gough plans to develop an extended use glucose monitor through biotech company

 Q&A with PDRC Leadership Council Chair David Winkler